Randomized Kaczmarz converges along small singular vectors: Results

 so the arising factor multiplicative factor is always in between 0 and 1.
 This shows that the Randomized Kaczmarz method has exponential decay at different exponential rates that depend on the singular values.
 In particular, the slowest rate of decay is given by the smallest singular value $\sigma_n$.
 Since

 which recovers the convergence rate of Strohmer \& Vershynin \cite{strohmer}.
 In particular, if $x_0$ has contributions from singular vectors corresponding to large singular values, the sequence initially decays faster than expected since components corresponding to larger singular values decay quicker.
+This has been known for a long time: Randomized Kaczmarz initially acts stronger on large singular values, in particular it serves as a regularizer, we refer to \cite{jin, pic}.
 A previous result in that spirit was obtained by Jiao, Jin \& Lu \cite{jiao} who obtained an `averaged' version of Theorem 1: by decomposing $\mathbb{R}^n = L + H$ into subspaces spanned by low singular vectors $L$ (corresponding to small singular values) and high singular vectors $H$ (corresponding to large singular values), they obtain the estimate

 where $\pi$ is the projection and $c_1, c_2 > 0$ are given in terms of singular values.